FREE 6-Part Video Series

 Using Google Analytics, you can check which one of your pages receives massive traffic.

 Go to those pages and add discounts and promotions for your products.

 It works like magic every time and is guaranteed to see almost instant results.

 These are only a few easy ways in which you can increase your e-commerce website’s conversion rates.

 For more ideas on how to supercharge your site’s conversions see the handy infographic below.

 Conclusion on The Best Conversion Rate Optimization Hacks

-With the number of buyers online increasing daily and projecting to make over 220 Billion Dollars in 2018 alone, It is stupid(no offense) not to venture into e-commerce.
+With the number of buyers online increasing daily and projected to make over 220 Billion Dollars, It is stupid(no offence) not to venture into e-commerce.

-Thanks for checking my e-commerce optimization hacks in 2023.
-What is your favorite hack?
+Thanks for checking my e-commerce optimization hacks in 2024.
+What is your favourite hack?